sanderboer/typst-pagemaker/README.md

 This approach is ideal for creating presentations, posters, reports, and any document where you need pixel-perfect control over layout and positioning.

-**Story Mode (Web Narratives):**
+**HTML Export (Web Viewing):**

-For web-focused content, Story Mode offers an alternative approach:
+For web-focused output, HTML export provides maximum PDF fidelity in the browser:

-- **Automatic layout** - intelligent grid arrangements for content blocks
+- **Grid-faithful positioning** - CSS Grid layouts mirror PDF grid coordinates exactly
-- **Scrolling narrative** - full-viewport sections with smooth navigation
+- **Per-page sections** - full-viewport pages with individual grid configurations
-- **Responsive design** - CSS Grid layouts that adapt to screen size
+- **Web font support** - same fonts as PDF using WOFF2 web fonts
 - **Customizable styling** - separate CSS/JS files for easy theming
 - **Rich media support** - images, SVGs, PDFs, tables, lists

-Story Mode is ideal for creating interactive presentations, marketing pages, documentation, and web-based stories that prioritize readability and user experience over precise positioning.
+HTML export is ideal for creating web presentations, documentation, and any content that needs to match PDF layout while being viewable in browsers.

 ## Features